 Patson Daka Biography – The Football Story:

-Observing his retirement was near, Nathtali device a plan that would see his son continue living his dreams.
+Observing his retirement was near, Nathtali devised a plan that would see his son continue living his dreams.
 Patson Daka’s Dad guided his son while he was in the junior ranks at Kafue Celtic.

 His father first brought him to a league game to watch.
 I knew his dad because he was a good player himself.